rafaeljusto/contactme/README.md

 # contactme -s smtp.gmail.com:587 -p "crazypassword" -m my@email.com
 ```

-To use the service with [Upstart](http://en.wikipedia.org/wiki/Upstart) you will need first to edit
+To use the service with [Upstart](http://en.wikipedia.org/wiki/Upstart) you can generate the Debian
-the file "contactme.upstart" and add/change the environment variables with your data.
-After that
-just generate the Debian package with the script "gendeb.sh" (depends on
+package with the script "gendeb.sh" (depends on [fpm](https://github.com/jordansissel/fpm)), install
-[fpm](https://github.com/jordansissel/fpm)), install it and run the service.
+it in your server, and fill the file "/etc/contactme/contactme.yaml" with your data.

 ```
 # ./gendeb.sh 1.0 1